 Like many others I grew up with a lot of stress, both the self-induced teenage kind as well as circumstantial.
 The stress repeatedly showed on my skin, and played on my self-esteem.
-As an adult, feeling the need to do something about it, I read a lot about treatments, techniques.
+As an adult I felt the need to do something about it.
+I read a lot about treatments, techniques.
 I was unaware at the time, but I had slowly created a ‘holistic’ skin care routine for myself by monitoring my ‘triggers’ and managing them.
-I have learned to be careful about the food I eat, the products, clothes I use and get in some exercise.
+I have learned to be careful about the food I eat, the products, clothes I use and get regular exercise.
 It has made a tremendous difference to my skin, except for those occasions when runaway stress becomes visible as terrible skin outbreaks.
 Clearly I am yet to master calming of the mind.
 My own experiences have repeatedly convinced me of the criticality of holistic treatment for skin-health concerns.

 Stress and skin conditions

 The relationship between stress and skin has been recognized since ancient times.
 An article from Harvard Health Publications titled ‘Recognizing the mind-skin connection’ says “Communication through the skin is thought by many to be central to the development of feelings about the self and the world” (1).
 According to clinical psychologist and psychodermatology expert Dr. Ted A. Grossbart, Assistant Clinical Professor of Psychology at Harvard Medical School, skin conditions often have a related psychological problem that affects the response to medical treatment.